bostick/tabit-file-format/description/tabit-file-format-description.md

 This is the numerator.
 For triplets, this is 3.

-### Effect Changes
+### Track Effect Changes

 If `versionNumber` is `0x70` or below, then skip this section.

 For each track, Effect Changes are stored as a chunk4.

-After reading the chunk4, there is a list that is iterated through.
+After reading the chunk4, there is an array list that is iterated through.

 Each entry in the list is an 8 byte structure:
-`{s1, s0, e1, e0, r1, r0, v1, v0}`
+`s1 s0 e1 e0 r1 r0 v1 v0`

 `s1 s0` is a short that specifies how many spaced to increment after this word.